Steffen70/ipc_prototype/README.md

 -   The Mono project uses old-style `.csproj` and targets `net48`.
 -   The .NET 8 project uses the modern SDK-style format.
 -   Communication between processes can be implemented using named pipes on Windows and Unix domain sockets on Linux.

+## Running on Windows

+If you're using Windows, you don't need Mono—just install .NET 8 and .NET Framework 4.8 using the Visual Studio 2022 Installer.
+Then open IpcPrototype.sln, set DemoServer as the startup project, and run it.
+The build and IPC communication will work out of the box, thanks to a PowerShell 7 script that ensures cross-platform compatibility without relying on Bash or legacy Windows PowerShell.